 • Undertook site visits [at three sites] to assess the completeness of the emissions sources, data collection methods, source data and relevant assumptions applicable to the sites.
 The sites selected for testing were chosen taking into consideration their emissions in relation to total emissions, emissions sources, and sites selected in prior periods.
 Our procedures [did/did not] include testing information systems to collect and aggregate facility data, or the controls at these sites.]

-The procedures performed in a limited assurance engagement vary in nature and are less in extent than in a reasonable assurance engagement.
+The procedures performed in a limited assurance engagement vary in nature from, and are less in extent than for, a reasonable assurance engagement.
 As a result, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had we performed a reasonable assurance engagement.
-Accordingly, we do not express a reasonable assurance opinion about whether ABC’s GHG statement has been prepared, in all material respects, in accordance with the [applicable criteria] applied as explained in Note 1 to the Emissions Inventory.
+Accordingly, we do not express a reasonable assurance opinion about whether ABC’s GHG statement has been prepared, in all material respects, in accordance with the [applicable criteria] applied as explained in Note 1 to the GHG statement.

 Limited Assurance Conclusion

-On the basis of the procedures we have performed and the evidence we have obtained, nothing has come to our attention that causes us to believe that ABC’s GHG statement for the year ended December 31, 20X1 is not prepared, in all material respects, in accordance with the [applicable criteria] applied as explained in Note 1 to the Emissions Inventory
+Based on the procedures we have performed and the evidence we have obtained, nothing has come to our attention that causes us to believe that ABC’s GHG statement for the year ended December 31, 20X1 is not prepared, in all material respects, in accordance with the [applicable criteria] applied as explained in Note 1 to the GHG statement.

 Report on Other Legal and Regulatory Requirements (applicable for some engagements only)

-[Form and content of this section will vary depending on the nature of the practitioner’s other reporting responsibilities.]
+[Form and content of this section of the assurance report will vary depending on the nature of the practitioner’s other reporting responsibilities.]

 [Practitioner’s signature]